 Abnormal neurologic examination or altered sensorium

-Following investigations guide not only in the determination of the potential cause but also in the assessment of the extent of the damage:
+Following investigations guide not only in determining the potential cause but also in assessing the extent of the damage:

 Complete blood count - A decreased hematocrit may suggest a dilutional type of anemia.
 In the background of an infectious cause, pleocytosis may be apparent.